fresheneesz/bip-efficient-bitcoin-vaults/README.md

 #### Better Wallet Vaults

 A "wallet vault" is a wallet construct that uses time-delayed transactions to allows a window of time for the sender to reverse a transaction made maliciously, accidentally, or incorrectly.
 The opcodes described in this BIP can be used to create a efficient and flexible wallet vaults that are more efficient that ones that could be created using OP_CTV and solves security flaws of such wallet vaults.
+The vaults that can be created with the opcodes in this BIP have the following benefits:

+* Half as expensive as wallet vaults using OP_CHECKTEMPLATEVERIFY.
+If one day most on-chain transactions are from wallet vaults to lightning nodes (or vice versa), this could potentially reduce on-chain traffic by nearly 25%.
+* Far more flexible than OP_CTV vaults.
+Outputs can be spent in a transaction with any other outputs.
+* Fixes the security hole in OP_CTV vaults that allows an attacker to steal some funds that the vault owner is sending out of the vault.
+* No presigned transactions necessary.

 #### Bitcoin Vault with OP_CHECKTEMPLATEVERIFY